Varsity Brands

 Varsity Brands, Inc. is an American apparel company owned by the private equity firm Kohlberg Kravis Roberts.
-It is primarily focused on academic apparel and memorabilia, with its operations split among three major subsidiaries, including Herff Jones—a manufacturer of products such as class rings, graduation caps and gowns, and yearbooks; Varsity Spirit—which produces apparel and competitions in cheerleading; and BSN Sports, a distributor of sports uniforms and equipment.
+It is primarily focused on academic apparel and memorabilia, with its operations split among two major subsidiaries, Varsity Spirit—which produces apparel and competitions in cheerleading; and BSN Sports, a distributor of sports uniforms and equipment.

 History

 In 2011, Herff Jones purchased Varsity Brands.
 Its founder and CEO, Jeff Webb, became president and CEO of Herff Jones.
 Herff Jones acquired BSN Sports in 2013.

 In June 2014, it was announced that the company would operate under the Varsity Brands name to reflect a more integrated operation.
 The company was then sold to the private equity group Charlesbank Capital Partners for $1.5 billion.
 In 2018, it was sold to Bain Capital for around $2.5 billion.

 Adam Blumenfeld, CEO of BSN Sports since 2007, was named CEO of Varsity Brands in 2017.

 In 2023, Varsity Brands sold the Herff Jones graduation business to Atlas Holdings.

 Varsity Brands was sold to Kohlberg Kravis Roberts for approximately $4.75 billion in August 2024.